baremetalhelp/baremetal.help/website/docs/basics/get-ready/index.md

 ## Install the Tools

 You have a couple of good options.
 You can use a package manager or install by hand.
-We recommend a package manager and the one we use is homebrew.
+We recommend a package manager and the one we use is  [`homebrew`](https://brew.sh/).

-### Using homebrew
+### Using `homebrew`

 :::note TODO
 This won't work on Windows, only macOS and Linux.
 You'll need to follow the "Otherwise..." instructions on Windows.
 :::

-Things will be easier if you use a package manager, especially [homebrew](https://brew.sh/).
+Things will be easier if you use a package manager, especially [`homebrew`](https://brew.sh/).
 You can use it to install the tools you'll need.
 In any case, we link to each tool's installation instructions at the official docs.
-You can install the tools however you like, but you might want to go with the "brew" version because it's easy to do and easy to stay up to date.
+You can install the tools however you like, but you might want to go with the `homebrew` version because it's easy to do and easy to stay up to date.

 ```bash
 brew install git node yarn typescript awscli cdk-cli